-Your opinion on disrespectful or “mean” behavior differs as it may depend on how you grew up or socialize with other people.
-To be able to communicate your expectations with your students, you have to determine what “mean” behavior in the campus setting is.
-Students may tend to get carried away and be more aggressive in their behavior if not manage at the appropriate time and the teachers may lose the battle when this happens.
+Your opinion on disrespectful or “mean” behavior depends on how you grew up or socialize with other people.
+To be able to communicate expectations with your students, you have to determine what “mean” behavior in the campus setting is.

 1) STAY CALM & COMPOSED

-Although they know that you’re not a part of their issues, showing that you’re affected, angered, or frustrated — can make them assume that it’s easy to put you into their spell.
-Did you know that your facial reaction like a frowned face, sigh, a tightening of your jaw, or closed fist can make you look funny in their eyes?
+Students, of course, know that you’re not a part of their issues, but showing that you are affected can make them assume how easy it is to put you into their spell.
+If you frown, sigh desperately, tighten your jaw, or close your fist; it can make you look funny in their eyes.

-Your not escalating things means you’re not adding to the problem.
-Your mind may secretly worry about how the class would think: “Oh no! he just got away with it?” or “The teacher can’t do anything to stop the bad behavior!”
+Not escalating things means you’re not adding to the problem.
+Forget about your mind telling you about how the class would think: “Oh no! he just got away with it?” or “The teacher can’t do anything to stop the bad behavior!”

 2) END IT RIGHT AWAY

-Such instances are short term.
-Entertaining the qualms of the moment might end you arguing with the student.
-Note that the moment you try getting in the last word with that student, you are submitting to that student’s game.
+Such instances are short-term.
+But beware as entertaining the qualms might end you exchanging words with the student.
+Note that the moment you try to win with words, you are submitting to the student’s game.
 The worst thing is when he or she gets the last word.

-Ending it right away makes it clear to the other students that you are choosing not to engage.
+Ending it on the spot shows that you choose not to engage.
 Putting an end to something unacceptable is a strong response that shows you remain in control.

 3) INTERVENE IF YOU MUST

-Or maybe you’re more inclined to respond with something positive like good humor.
-Some teachers might say, “Aw, do you need a hug?”
-For sure, the rest of the class will laugh.
-This response shows that you are never affected.
+Some teachers find it relieving to respond with something positive like good humor.
+You can say, “Aw, you needed a hug.”
+While this calls for the rest of the class to laugh, somehow your response shows that you’re not affected.

 Interceding right away addresses a problem behavior as soon as it starts to boil.
-While there is no quick fix to manage teenagers who are oppositional and rude, there are behavior management strategies that can decrease the intensity of their negative behaviors.
-The key is to implement these approaches appropriately.
-Just make sure that you are consistent with your actions and be firm about what works for you.
+While there is no quick fix to managing teenagers who are oppositional, bringing difficult students close to you can decrease the intensity of their negative behavior.
+The key is to implement your approaches becomingly by being consistent with your actions and firm on your counsel.

 4) ADDRESS THE PROBLEM LATER

-When the student is calm, it’s time to approach him or her and convey whatever consequence there is according to your rules or the school’s policy.
-Be consistent in applying rules but do it with a soft voice.
+When the student is calm, it’s perfectly right to approach him or her and talk in private.
+Here, you can convey whatever consequence there is according to your rules or the school’s policy.
+Talk in a soft voice.
 Addressing the problem by talking about the attitude instead of attacking the student, conveys a touch of understanding.

-You will get a sense of fulfillment getting the student to speak up.
-It’s even a big achievement seeing the teenager come to class the next day well-behaved with your class seeing him or her being respectful to you.
-One thing they will conclude here: that you as their teacher have handled things well.
-As you close the case, you’ve just built great authority that’s worth respecting.
+You will feel a sense of fulfillment when you get the student to speak up.
+It’s even fulfilling to see the teenager come to class the next day well-behaved.
+Your class will conclude that you as their teacher have handled things well.

 5) TREAT THE STUDENT NICELY

-The way you make a disrespectful student feel may help figure out why he or she is being disrespectful.
-Remember, the main functions of misbehavior are Avoidance, Attention, Power or Control, and Habit.
-Chances are the disrespectful behavior is a habit that a student is used to at home or a plain quick reaction.
-They may just be trying to communicate.
+Remember, the main functions of misbehavior are avoidance, attention, power or control, and habit.
+Chances are, that the disrespectful behavior is a habit a student is used to at home or simply a plain quick reaction.
+They may just be trying to communicate but misunderstood.

-Your kind words and actions (even after the incident) prove that you’re not taking things personally.
-Your gesture teaches how to be respectful.
-When you incorporate verbal, written, and a modeling approach, you are teaching on the benefits of being respectful as well.
+Your kind words and actions (even after the incident) will prove that you’re not taking things personally.
+Your gesture portrays a good role model.
+When you incorporate a verbal, written, and modeling approach, you are teaching the benefits of being respectful as well.

 6) GIVE REWARDS

-Students observe proper behaviors when rewarded in a natural way.
-It increases motivation, boosts self-esteem, makes them happy, helps them do their tasks and homework, and improves their performance both in school and at home.
+Students observe proper conduct when rewarded in a natural way.
+It increases motivation, boosts self-esteem, makes them happy, and helps them do their tasks and homework.
+Most of all, it helps improve their performance both in school and at home.

 I’m sure you have a lot of ideas about this reward system.
-Most probably many of you (teachers) are already using rewards to help students behave and do their best.
+Many of you are probably already using rewards to help students do their best.